LLNL/sundials/doc/shared/sunmatrix/SUNMatrix_OneMklDense.rst

    SUNDIALS Copyright End
    -----------------------------------------------------------------------------

-:tocdepth: 3

-.. _SUNMatrix_OneMklDense:
+.. _SUNMatrix.OneMklDense:

-The SUNMatrix_OneMklDense Module
+The SUNMATRIX_ONEMKLDENSE Module
 ================================

-The SUNMatrix_OneMklDense implementation of the SUNMatrix class is intended for interfacing with direct linear solvers from the
-`Intel oneAPI Math Kernel Library (oneMKL) <https://software.intel.com/content/www/us/en/develop/tools/oneapi/components/onemkl.html>`_ using the SYCL (DPC++) programming model.
-The implementation currently supports a standard LAPACK column-major storage format as well as a low-storage format for block-diagonal matrices
+The SUNMATRIX_ONEMKLDENSE module is intended for interfacing with direct linear solvers from the `Intel oneAPI Math Kernel Library (oneMKL) <https://software.intel.com/content/www/us/en/develop/tools/oneapi/components/onemkl.html>`_ using the SYCL (DPC++) programming model.
+The implementation currently supports a standard LAPACK column-major storage format as well as a low-storage format for block-diagonal matrices,

 .. math::